kalekdev/uni/semester-1/technische-mechanik/notes.typ

 LTD read https://engineeringstatics.org

-_Kinematiks_ - How a model is currently at motion without concern for the causes (forces)\
+_Kinematics_ - How a model is currently at motion without concern for the causes (forces)\
 _Statics_ - Which conditions (forces & moments) are needed to keep a system at rest\
 _Dynamics_ - Which conditions are needed to create movement in a system in a certain way\